MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **[LightIngest](lightingest.md)**: A command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 The utility can pull source data from a local folder or from an Azure blob storage container.

-### Kusto Query Language ingest control commands
+### Ingest control commands

-There are a number of methods by which data can be ingested directly to the engine by Kusto Query Language (KQL) commands.
+You can use commends to ingest data data directly to the engine.
 Because this method bypasses the Data Management services, it's only appropriate for exploration and prototyping.
 Don't use this method in production or high-volume scenarios.

 * **Inline ingestion**:  A control command [.ingest inline](kusto/management/data-ingestion/ingest-inline.md) is sent to the engine, with the data to be ingested being a part of the command text itself.
 This method is intended for improvised testing purposes.